Performing Ensembles

 Whitley Community Children’s Choir

 This community choir provides a choral experience for students in the Whitley County area.
 This choir primarily serves the Whitley County Community and also is included in regular season programming for the Fort Wayne ensembles.
+This ensemble was made possible in part by a grant from the Community Foundation of Whitley County.

 Treble Choir